2012 Florida State Seminoles football team: Boston College

-Florida State Leads Series: 6 – 4

-Pregame Line: FSU −23.5 FSU −24 (Vegas odds)

 After two straight road games, the Seminoles returned home to face the Boston College Eagles.
 Florida State won the game by a score of 38–7 in Chestnut Hill the previous season.
 Florida State has won the last two games in this series.

 Florida State rebounded from a loss and defeated Boston College, 51–7.
 The Seminoles dominated the game from start to finish.
 They scored first early in the game with a 77-yard touchdown pass from EJ Manuel to Kenny Shaw.
 This was followed by a 2-yard touchdown run from Lonnie Pryor to give FSU a 14–0 lead at the end of the first quarter.
 Scoring was opened in the second quarter with a 7-yard touchdown run from James Wilder, Jr. on a pass from E.J.
 Manuel.
 They built a four possession lead with 6-yard touchdown pass from E.J.
 Manuel to Kelvin Benjamin.
 The Eagles got on the board with an 18-yard touchdown pass from Chase Rettig to Bobby Swiggert.
 Florida State extended the lead with a 51-yard field goal from kicker Dustin Hopkins, giving the Seminoles a twenty-four point lead at the half.

 Florida State went on to control the second half of the game as well, holding Boston College scoreless in both the third and fourth quarters.
 In the third quarter, Florida State scored twice with a 3-yard touchdown run from Lonnie Pryor and a 26-yard field goal from Dustin Hopkins.
 Florida State scored two more times in the fourth quarter with a 12-yard touchdown pass from E.J.
 Manuel to James Wilder, Jr. and a 38-yard field goal from Dustin Hopkins.

 E.J.
 Manuel had another career-best night with 439 passing yards becoming the first Florida State quarterback to have over 400 passing yards in one game since Chris Weinke in 2000.
 With this game, Dustin Hopkins became the all-time scoring leading at Florida State as well as in the Atlantic Coast Conference.
 E.J.
 Manuel led the team in passing with 439 yards and four touchdowns; Devonta Freeman led the team in rushing with 8 carries for 70 yards; Kenny Shaw led the team in receiving with 2 receptions for 125 yards and one touchdown.
 Dustin Hopkins successfully attempted three field goals.
 The Seminoles totaled 649 yards of offense in the game, with 201 rushing yards and 448 passing yards while holding the Eagles to 225 total yards of offense.
 The victory brought Florida State's all-time record against the Eagles to 7–4.